-The most recent community meeting was held on September 2, 2016 at Ampilatwatja to update the community on progress being made with the project.
-The next meeting is planned for mid October 2017.
+The most recent community meeting was held on May 16, 2018 at Ampilatwatja to update the community on progress being made with the project.
+The previous meetings were held in October 2017 at both Ampilatwatja and Murray Downs Communities.
 Local Traditional Owners were employed directly by Verdant Minerals and through My Pathway in Ampilatwatja between September and November 2016 to help out with rehabilitation activity, flora/fauna surveys, fencing and archaeological surveys.